15 Best Free Summer Programs for High School Students

 Program selectivity: High

-Eligibility: Applicants must be sophomores or juniors from high school, and from underrepresented communities
+Eligibility: Applicants must be sophomores or juniors in high school from underrepresented communities

-This program by Carnegie Mellon University is for high school from underrepresented backgrounds who want to earn college credit while "developing mastery of fundamental ideas in higher-level collegiate math and science."
-Classroom training, hands-on research projects, and professional and academic development courses are all part of SAMS.
-Students engage in a rigorous curriculum taught by Carnegie Mellon University faculty.
+This is a free summer program for high school students from underrepresented backgrounds who want to earn college credit while "developing mastery of fundamental ideas in higher-level collegiate math and science."
+Classroom training, research projects, and professional and academic development courses are all part of SAMS.
+You will engage in a rigorous curriculum taught by Carnegie Mellon University faculty.

 Subject areas: Biology, chemistry, medicine